Search Engine Optimisation in 2020 and Beyond.

 3.5 billion searches every day!

-That's quite some party.
+That's quite some steady flow of traffic.
 You need to be there!

-Traditionally you have two ways to take your website to this party.
+Traditionally you have two ways to get your website and online business in front of this never-ending stream of 24/7 potential.

 This is Google's main advertising platform.
-You bid against your competition and pay Google for their prime positions
+You bid against your competition and pay Google for the prime advertising positions in the search results.

 2. Search Engine Optimisation.

-This is the process of optimising web pages and web content to convince the Google bots that your page is the best.
+This is the process of optimising web pages and web content to convince the Google search-bots that your page is the best and worthy of a top organic position.

-AdWords is an easy and quick route.
-Unfortunately is also very expensive in 2019 and will probably only climb.
+AdWords is an easy and very quick route.
+Unfortunately is also very expensive in 2020 and costs will probably only climb as time passes.
+Such is the nice of bidding platforms.

-Over the years the AdWords bidding system has created a naturally high ceiling for many demographics.
+Over the years the Google Ads (Formally AdWords) advertiser bidding system has created a naturally high price-range for many demographics and industries.
 Uncounted keywords for products and services have gone from 10p per click to several £'s per click.
 In the same timescale, the products and services themselves haven't changed in value accordingly.
-This has naturally priced many people out of the AdWords bidding war.
+This has naturally priced many people (and indeed even products) out of the AdWords bidding war.

 Search Engine Optimisation is, and was, the de-facto way to get yourself in front of all that search traffic without paying pay-per-click fees to Google.